foss-for-synopsys-dwc-arc-processors/embarc_applications/ibaby_smarthome_multinode/README.md

 ### Add a New Node

 Seeing **Lamp Node** for reference.
-It's complete although seems very simple and very helpful to add a new node to iBaby System.
+It's complete and very helpful to learn how to add a new node to iBaby System although it seems very simple.

 |  folder/file        |            Function                                           |
 | ------------------- | ------------------------------------------------------------- |